csail-csg/recycle-bsv-lib/doc/markdown/Port.md

 # Port

+This package defines "Port" interfaces intended to replace `Get`, `Put`, `Client`, and `Server`.
+The `InputPort` interface improves upon the `Put` interface by adding a `canEnq` method.
+The `OutputPort` interface improves upon the `Get` interfaces by separating `get` into `first` and `deq` methods and also including a `canDeq` method.

+The `ServerPort` and `ClientPort` interfaces are replacements `Server` and `Client` interfaces that use `InputPort` and `OutputPort` instead of `Get` and `Put`.

+This package contains two ways to convert interfaces to `InputPort` and `OutputPort`.
+The first way are the functions `toInputPort` and `toOutputPort`.
+These functions are only defined for interfaces that can be directly converted to `InputPort` or `OutputPort` with minimal logic.
+The second way are the modules `mkInputPortBuffer`, `mkInputPortBypassBuffer`, `mkOutputPortBuffer`, `mkOutputPortBypassBuffer`.
+These modules add a buffers to the inputted interface to create `InputPort` or `OutputPort` interfaces.
+Since these add buffers, they break the atomicity of the action of the inputted interface.

 ### ToInputPort

-This package defines "Port" interfaces intended to replace Get, Put, Client, and Server.
-The InputPort interface improves upon the Put interface by adding a canEnq method.
-The OutputPort interface improves upon the Get interfaces by separating get into first and deq methods and also including a canDeq method.

-The ServerPort and ClientPort are replacement Server and Client interfaces that use InputPort and OutputPort instead of Get and Put.

-This package contains two ways to convert interfaces to InputPort and OutputPort.
-The first way are the functions toInputPort and toOutputPort.
-These functions.
-Currently there are no concrete implementations of these functions,

 ```bluespec
 typeclass ToInputPort#(type in_t, type port_t);
     function InputPort#(port_t) toInputPort(in_t x);